CK Raut

-In the past, he has been frequently placed under house-arrest by the Government of Nepal.
-He quitted the movement for another single country and joined the mainstream politics forming Janamat Party in 2019.
+In the past, he was frequently placed under house-arrest by the authorities.
+He quit the movement for another single country and joined the mainstream politics forming Janamat Party in 2019.

-Early life
+Early life of CK raut

 Raut was born in Mahadeva village of Saptari district of Nepal.
-He attended primary school in his village and high school in Laxmi Ballav Narsingh Secondary School in Babhangama Katti.
+He attended primary school in his village and high school at Laxmi Ballav Narsingh Secondary School in Babhangama Katti.
+He computerised first of all Tirhuta (Maithili Writing System) font.
 He went on to study at Tribhuvan University (Nepal), Tokyo University (Japan) and Cambridge University (UK).
-He is a recipient of Young Nepalese Engineer Award, Mahendra Bidhya Bhusan, Kulratna Gold Medal, and Trofimenkoff Academic Achievement Award.
+He is a recipient of the Young Nepalese Engineer Award, Mahendra Bidhya Bhusan, Kulratna Gold Medal, and Trofimenkoff Academic Achievement Award.

 Political life

 Alliance for Independent Madhesh

 Raut was the president and the founding member of Alliance for Independent Madhesh, which in its manifesto has described itself as a coalition of Terai people discriminated by Pahadi civilisation.
 It has people of various sub-ethnicities, activists, parties and various organisations who are working towards establishing an independent Madhesh.
 Although it was established in 2007, it did not announce their manifesto until a press conference in Kathmandu on 21 May 2012.
 The manifesto states the main objective of the alliance is to achieve independence of Madhesh through peaceful and non-violent means.
 It has also demanded an end an end to racism, slavery and discrimination imposed on Nepali people of Madheshi origin by the Pahadi people.
 It claims to have three pillars: independent Madhesh of Nepal, non-violence and peaceful means, and a democratic system.